 Final numbers must be confirmed 14 days in advance of your field trip experience.
 Please email Cate Tinker with any changes to your reservation.
 It is vital to Bookworm Gardens to get an accurate count so we can adequately staff your field trip and provide you with the best possible experience.
 In the case of a significant number decrease within two weeks of your field trip Bookworm Gardens reserves the right to charge the original amount invoiced.

 A pre-visit packet will be sent to your email 2-3 months prior to your experience.
 This packet will include suggested activities to prepare for the field trip, our list of Gardens Guidelines, an optional letter for parents, and the full list of books that inspired the Gardens.

 Remember that we're rain or shine!
-In the case of severe weather, Education Manager, Cate Bayles will be in touch to discuss options.
+In the case of severe weather, Director of Education, Cate Tinker will be in touch to discuss options.
 Don't forget rain gear, ponchos, bug spray and sunscreen!

 Before leaving your school, please review the Gardens Guidelines with students and parent chaperones.
 Parents and staff attending field trips as designated chaperones should expect to actively engage in the learning process and should plan to pocket their cell phones and electronic devices during the field trip.

 Please plan to arrive no more than 10 minutes prior to the start of your scheduled field trip experience.
 Buses should park in the designated lot, but may drop-off or pick-up at the front gate.
 If your field trip guide is not there to greet you, please have one person check-in with the gift shop attendant in the Hansel and Gretel Learning Cottage before unloading your bus.